-SOVA- The Southern Oregon Visitors Association (SOVA) is a regional, non-profit marketing group formed in 1984.
-Over the years, SOVA has grown into a seven-county association of hospitality and tourism businesses and destination marketing organizations.
+Travel Southern Oregon- Travel Southern Oregon is a regional, non-profit marketing group.
+Over the years, it has grown into a seven-county association of hospitality and tourism businesses and destination marketing organizations.

 Job Council- The Job Council provides workforce resources to businesses, youth and adults throughout Jackson and Josephine counties.
 Our programs are grouped within four primary service areas: